SLI Systems: Performance

-In 2013, SLI Systems launched an initial public offering on the NZX stock exchange, raising $27m NZD with shares issued at $1.50, to help fund growth into important markets like Japan and Brazil.
+In 2013, SLI Systems launched an initial public offering on the New Zealand Exchange, raising $27m NZD with shares issued at $1.50, to help fund growth into important markets like Japan and Brazil.
 Key investors included NZ entrepreneur Sam Morgan.
 SLI Systems's share price performed strongly initially, rising to $2.50, before falling to as low as 71c after the company posted larger than expected losses and had some unexpected senior management changes 2015.